newmedicine/grav-plugin-snappygrav/README.md

 # Usage

+> Warning: for now the `snappygrav` plugin as been tested for two types of sites, with the `Blog Site` skeleton with `Antimatter` theme and `RTFM Site` skeleton with `Learn2` theme.

-> IMPORTANT: Version 1.2.0 makes changes that make it necessary to change the Twig code to add in your theme.
+> Important: version 1.2.0 makes changes that make it necessary to change the Twig code to add in your theme.

 The `snappygrav` plugin to include images requires a `true` value for the `Absolute URLs` in the `/your/site/grav/user/config/system.yaml` file.
 If you are using `Admin` plugin select the following links: `Configuration`, `System`, `Yes` for `Absolute URLs` and save.

+## Single document

-The `snappygrav` plugin must be included into your theme. where you want to display the PDF icon, as follows:
+The `snappygrav` plugin must be included into your theme, where you want to display the PDF icon, as follows:

     {{ snappygrav(page.route) }}

-For now I have tested the `snappygrav` plugin for two types of sites, with the Blog Site skeleton with Antimatter theme and RTFM Site skeleton with Learn2 theme.
+## Complete PDF

+You can print your all site as a PDF with:

+    {{ snappygrav() }}

+> Warning: it as been tested for a standard installation, on a 50+ pages grav website.

 ## Settings Defaults